Lorne Greene

 Lorne Hyman Greene (born Lyon Himan Green; February 12, 1915 – September 11, 1987) was a Canadian actor, singer, and radio personality.
-His notable television roles include Ben Cartwright on the Western Bonanza and Commander Adama in the original science-fiction television series Battlestar Galactica and Galactica 1980.
+His notable roles include Ben Cartwright in the Western television series Bonanza and Commander Adama in the original science-fiction series Battlestar Galactica and Galactica 1980.
 He also worked on the Canadian television nature documentary series Lorne Greene's New Wilderness and in television commercials.

 Early life, family and education

 Greene was born Lyon Himan Green on February 12, 1915, in Ottawa, Ontario, to Jewish immigrants from the Russian Empire, Dora (née Grinovsky) and Daniel Green, a shoemaker.
 He was called "Chaim" by his mother, and his name is shown as "Hyman" on his school report cards.
-In a biography of him, written by his daughter, she wrote that it was unknown when he began using the name Lorne, nor when he added an "e" to Green.
+In a biography written by his daughter, she wrote that it was unknown when he began using the name Lorne or when he added an "e" to Green.

 Greene was the drama instructor at Camp Arowhon, a summer camp in Algonquin Provincial Park, Ontario, Canada, where he developed his talents.
 He acted while attending Queen's University in Kingston, Ontario.
 While there, he acquired a knack for broadcasting with the Radio Workshop of the university's Drama Guild on the campus radio station CFRC.

 Career

 Early years

 He initially aimed at a career in chemical engineering, but became interested in theatre, and upon graduation from Queens University moved to New York to study acting at the Neighborhood Playhouse School of the Theatre.
 Relocating to Toronto in 1939, he found a job as a newsreader for the Canadian Broadcasting Corporation (CBC), soon becoming principal newsreader on the CBC National News.
 He received the unofficial title "The Voice of Canada"; however, his deep, resonant voice and sonorous delivery of the increasingly distressing war news provoked the alternate nickname "The Voice of Doom".
-Leaving the CBC, Greene served as a Flying officer in the Royal Canadian Air Force.
+During his radio days, Greene invented a countdown timer, making a stopwatch run backwards from a set time limit and count down to zero.
+This helped radio announcers gauge how much time was left to a segment while speaking.

-During his radio days, Greene invented a stopwatch that ran backwards, i.e., it would start from a given number and count down to zero.
-This helped radio announcers gauge how much time was left while speaking.
+Greene continued his work at the CBC throughout World War II, although he officially joined the Royal Canadian Air Force, in 1942, and held the rank of flying officer.
+In addition to his radio work, Greene narrated newsreel and documentary films, such as the National Film Board of Canada's Fighting Norway (1943).

-Additionally, Greene narrated documentary films, such as the National Film Board of Canada's Fighting Norway (1943).
-He left the CBC and became a freelancer after the war when the network ordered staff announcers to turn over a large percentage of any income they earned from film narration.
+After the war, he left the CBC and became a freelancer when the network ordered staff announcers to turn over a large percentage of any income they earned from film narration.
 Greene continued to appear on CBC on a freelance basis while becoming the newsreader for private radio station CKEY in Toronto, while also returning to acting work both on stage and in radio plays.